 19. How could you afford taking this trip?

 - IAN - Yana and I started planning the road trip about a year in advance.
 We quickly adopted an extra frugal lifestyle to save as much money as we could.
 We scaled back on going out to eat, we picked up freelance design projects and I went back to work part-time for two months before the trip.
-I was able to pay off the remainder of my credit card and put money away in savings.
 On the trip, we visited places based on their vintage markets and creative opportunities that would benefit the business and allow us to make important connections with people in our field.
 We also sustained ourselves with sales from the online shop, which increased a ton with the exposure we gained from the road trip!

 20. Was Moth Oddities successful during the trip?